Programster's Blog

 Security

-The key thing is that you need to default deny, and then allow through the following ports:
+The key thing is to default deny, and then to whitelist the following ports:

 • 22 (TCP) - SSH - feel free to change this if you use a custom port for SSH for extra security.